Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

-#### 2020.09.07 - Version 5.0
+#### 2020.09.07 - Version 5.1

-- Fix that sometimes the application is in the system tray icon but does not start.
+- Fix that sometimes the application is in the system Tray Icon but does not start and freeze.
 - More refactorings.

 #### 2020.09.06 - Version 5.0